napolux/1000ideas/ideas/tourist_guide_on_demand/README.md

 * You can connect with locals before your trip
 * Makes people earn money thanks to their knowledge
 * Can be used for more than travel tips: language lessons, etc...
-* Can work live, but also "offline": I ask for a question and I receive a video answer later.
+* Can work live, but also "offline": I ask for a question and I receive a video answer later

 ### CONs